danishpremani/danishpremani.github.io/README.md

 <img width="927" alt="Screenshot 2023-08-08 at 10 38 44 PM" src="https://github.com/danishpremani/danishpremani.github.io/assets/83044359/e2134bfa-50d2-420d-8c2f-9b97bce37e2f">

 Used database containing various key infomration related to Home Prices from 2000 to 2022

+### SQL Project

+Will use dataset to make deduction and use formulas such as Joins etc

+### Lucid Charts

+Will Map out process of a help desk process that I can find online

+### R Language or Python

+Will write basic code and try to use pandas to solve stuff